Azure/azureml-template/README.md

 export ID=<your-subscription-id>
 ```

-Second, create the Azure Resource Group and required AML resources:
+Second, create the Azure resource group and required AML resources:

 ```console
 python setup-workspace.py --subscription-id $ID
 ```

-where `$ID` is your subscription id.
 This will create a resource group named `azureml-template`, a workspace named `default`, and a cluster name `cpu-cluster`.
 Edit `setup-workspace.py` as needed.
-If you change the names, ensure you change corresponding names in the `.github/workflow` files.
+If you change the names, ensure you change corresponding names in the `.github/workflow` files and in the third step below.

 Third, create a service principal for the resource group: